 Laparoscopic urology uses these minimally invasive keyhole techniques to treat conditions affecting the kidneys, ureters, bladder and prostate.
 Advances in technology assist surgeons to perform laparoscopic procedures to treat a wide range of urological conditions with potentially better outcomes.

-Dr Louie-Johnsun is one of the high volume laparoscopic urological cancer surgeons in Australia and has performed over 500 major laparoscopic cases in his first six years of clinical practice with the majority of operations for prostate and kidney cancer.
+A/Prof Louie-Johnsun is one of the high volume laparoscopic urological cancer surgeons in Australia and has performed over 500 major laparoscopic cases in his first six years of clinical practice with the majority of operations for prostate and kidney cancer.
 He was Fellowship trained in advanced laparoscopic techniques in the UK by Mr Chrisotpher Eden who has one of the highest volumes of laparoscopic radical prostatectomies in the world.

-Dr Louie-Johnsun has been an instructor, facilitator and presenter at various laparoscopic courses for urological and general surgeons including The Minimal Access Therapy Training Unit (MATTU) which is an internationally recognised centre of excellence for the teaching of innovative laparoscopic surgical techniques in Guildford, UK and also in a live animal surgery lab in Elancourt, France.
-Besides presentations at national / international meetings and published personal results on laparoscopic radical prostatectomy, Dr Louie-Johnsun has also published and presented his techniques for less common advanced laparoscopic procedures including single port laparoscopic (LESS) nephrectomy and laparoscopic urological emergencies.
+A/Prof Louie-Johnsun has been an instructor, facilitator and presenter at various laparoscopic courses for urological and general surgeons including The Minimal Access Therapy Training Unit (MATTU) which is an internationally recognised centre of excellence for the teaching of innovative laparoscopic surgical techniques in Guildford, UK and also in a live animal surgery lab in Elancourt, France.
+Besides presentations at national / international meetings and published personal results on laparoscopic radical prostatectomy, A/Prof Louie-Johnsun has also published and presented his techniques for less common advanced laparoscopic procedures including single port laparoscopic (LESS) nephrectomy and laparoscopic urological emergencies.

 Advanced minimally invasive surgery – Laparoscopic Endoscopic Single Site (LESS) Nephrectomy (Red arrow denotes the single transumbilical incision used to remove patient’s kidney)